arapaima-uk/source.arapaima-uk.github.io/content/post/2016-11-03-database-refactoring-ssdt-renaming-objects.md

   </Operation>
 </Operations>
 ```
-This refactorlog file is how SSDT will detemine _at deploy time_ that we are renaming this column from InvoiceID to Invoice_Id rather than dropping the InvoiceID column and creating a new column called Invoice_ID.
+This file is how `sqlpackage.exe` (or SSDT publish, or DacFX.Deploy) will detemine _at deploy time_ that we are renaming this column from InvoiceID to Invoice_Id rather than dropping the InvoiceID column and creating a new column called Invoice_ID.
+We can see in the XML that this is specifying the column and table name, and the precise action to perform.
 This is known, in the jargon, as "preserving the intent" of the refactoring.
 If we build a project containing a `.refactorlog` file and examine the resulting `.dacpac`, we can see that the regular `.dacpac` contents have been joined by a `refactor.xml` file.
-The contents of this file are the same as the `.refactorlog` file from our solution.

 ``` bat
 $ unzip -l Refactoring.Chinook.dacpac